g-pechorin/degen/readme.md

 Android Projects
 ================
-You don't need the ADK installed to build this project, but some modules will be skipped.
+This thing will / should skip the demo/apk files if you don't have ADK You don't need the ADK installed to build this project, but some modules will be skipped.
 This uses the [Android Maven Plugin](http://code.google.com/p/maven-android-plugin/) to build your Android projects - which does mean [installing the ADK](http://code.google.com/p/maven-android-plugin/wiki/GettingStarted).